cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `int(x)`

-Converts `x` into an integer if possible.
+Convert `x` into an integer if possible.
 If the conversion fails, the whole mapping will fail.

 Consider using [try_int](#try_int) instead if you need error handling.